Anonymous vs. Open Egg Donation (and the In-Between)

 • The intended parent(s) and egg donor see each other face-to-face, whether it be in-person or over a video call.
 Typically, there is still limited information exchanged and generally limited to no communication beyond this interaction.

-Donor Nexus is happy to offer in-person or Skype meetings for intended parents to get to know the egg donor prior to confirming the match, as long as the egg donor agrees to the meeting.
+Donor Nexus is happy to offer Zoom meetings for intended parents participating in a fresh one-on-one egg donor cycle to get to know the egg donor before confirming the match, as long as the egg donor agrees to the meeting.
 To facilitate the meeting, we will collect a non-refundable $500, which will be put toward our cycle fees if the intended parent moves forward with our agency.
+This does not apply to our frozen donor egg cycles.

-• Intended parent(s) and egg donor can meet via video call or in person.
+• The intended parent(s) and egg donor can meet via video call or in person.
 Typically, in an open or directed egg donation, the donor and parents will exchange some contact information and the communication beyond that point varies depending on the parties.

 Known Egg Donation